Algebraic vector bundles and $p$-local A^1-homotopy theory: Proofs of the main results

 \subsection{Building vector bundles and maps}

-In this section, we will construct prove the existence of various morphisms of quadrics.
+In this section, we will prove the existence of various morphisms of quadrics.
 By adjunction arguments, these morphisms of quadrics give rise to corresponding vector bundles.
 As a warm-up we answer some old questions of R. Wood on existence of algebraic representatives of elements in classical homotopy groups of spheres.
 To this end, recall that the quadric $Q_{2n-1}$ has the $\aone$-homotopy type of $\Sigma^{n-1} \gm{\sma n}$ and $Q_{2n}$ has the $\aone$-homotopy type of $\Sigma^n \gm{\sma n}$ by \cite[Theorem 2]{AsokDoranFasel} (both results hold over $\Spec \Z$).
-Then, by the affine representability results of \cite{AsokHoyoisWendtII}, we know that if $R$ is any commutative unital $k$-algebra, then any element of $[\Spec R,Q_{2n-1}]_{\aone}$ may be represented by an explicit morphism $\Spec R \to Q_{2n-1}$ and, assuming $2$ is invertible in the base, any element of $[\Spec R,Q_{2n}]_{\aone}$ may be represented by a morphism $\Spec R \to Q_{2n}$.
-Combining these two observations, we see that to establish the existence of a morphism of quadrics, it suffices to show that the $\aone$-homotopy class of the resulting morphism is non-trivial, which can be checked in many ways.
+Then, by \cite[Theorem 4.2.1]{AsokHoyoisWendtII}, we know that if $R$ is any smooth $k$-algebra, then any element of $[\Spec R,Q_{2n-1}]_{\aone}$ may be represented by an explicit morphism of schemes $\Spec R \to Q_{2n-1}$.
+Likewise, by \cite[Theorem 2]{AsokQuadrics}, any element of $[\Spec R,Q_{2n}]_{\aone}$ may be represented by a morphism $\Spec R \to Q_{2n}$.
+Combining these two observations, we see that any element of $[Q_m,Q_n]_{\aone}$ is represented by a morphism of quadrics, for any $m,n\geq 1$.